 OBJECTIVE 1 Assess regional use of drought indicators to improve drought early war ning systems.
-Activity 1, Budget year 1 and year 2 Remote convening of regional drought experts to discuss and tailor the WMO Handbook of Drought Indicators and Indices to North American regions.
-Budget: Year 1: C\$160,000; Year 2: C\$45,000.
-Output(s) North American Drought Indicators Guidelines on which drought indices to use in each climate region.
-A new web interface for access to the guidelines and information for specific regions or locations.
+Activity 1, Budget year 1 and year 2 Remote convening of regional drought experts to discuss and tailor the Valuations and Indices to North American regions.
+Budget: Year 1: C\$16 , , Output(s) North American Drought Indicators Guidelines on which drought indicators A new web interface for access to the guidelines and information for some contents.
 Expected results, performance measures Individuals and organizations working on risk management have an improved understanding of drought conditions in their locations, as evidenced by number of agencies and communities/regions using the new guidelines.
 Baseline (current status), if known Current indicators are global in nature, and need to be tailored to individual countries and subnational and cross-border areas and climate regions.
 Target (by Dec.
 2020) Publication of North American Drought Indicators Guidelines.
 Journal article(s) to follow, as well as a web-based interface to host the guidelines.
 Subtask 1.1 Gather information, via webinars and targeted outreach, on how commonly-used indicators perform in North American regions; and how these indicators relate to drought impacts in different regions, and at different time scales.
 When: June-Dec.
 2019 Subtask 1.2 Present/review key findings of the analysis, at a joint session with the Spring 2020 NADM Forum workshop.
 When: May 2020 Subtask 1.3 Compile final recommendations into Guidelines document.
 Communicate new Guidelines to the expert community via journal publications and presentations; and to local practitioners via existing networks and the new web interface.
 When: May-Oct.
-2020 Subtask 1.4 Develop a new (or leverage existing) web interface to host Guidelines When: Oct.-Dec.
+2020 Subtask 1.4 Develop a new (or leverage existing) web interface to host Guidelines When: OctDec.
 2020